logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 Create a dedicated directory on the host of your Java application and download the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.23.0) that is relevant to the operating system of your host.

 <!-- info-box-start:info -->
 **Known Issue, June 2021**: OpenTelemetry collector version 0.24 and above does not function as expected when deployed with the Logz.io exporter.
 To remediate this issue, if you’re currently using version 0.24 or above, replace your OpenTelemetry collector with version 0.23 or lower.
-The expected resolution period for this issue is end of June 2021.
+The expected resolution for this issue is later this year.
 {:.info-box.important}
 <!-- info-box-end -->